KI-CISWG/MVCR/mvcr-0.7.md

 ### Consent Receipt Generator (CRG)

-A prototype for generating a consent receipt with the MVCR API can be found at
+A prototype for generating a consent receipt with the MVCR API can be found at (Note: This is not a prototype of the MVCR v0.7, but a strawman)

 http://api.consentreceipt.org/